 *Availability subject to a minimum of 4 students enrolling per term

-“After Orientation Week, our lectures and lessons started and surprisingly these were even more interesting than the first one.
-I have to admit that the lessons here are some of the most interesting and interactive lessons that I have ever attended.”
-(Chris, Law Oxford Gap Year)
+“The lessons here are some of the most interesting and interactive lessons that I have ever attended.”
+(Chris, Law Course, Gap Year Programme)

-As with all of our Oxford Gap Year subjects, the Law course focuses on the production of an extended piece of writing that the student must research and produce independently under the guidance of our tutors.
-Typically this consists of a thesis on a specific topic within the law, often an area of controversy or something featuring heavily in the news, although there is scope for producing something other than a thesis.
-Possible thesis titles and topics include:
+The Extended Project typically consists of a thesis on a specific topic within the law, often an area of controversy or something featuring heavily in the news, although there is scope for producing something other than a thesis.

 - The UK’s uncodified constitution and the separation of powers: who really holds the power in the UK?